Tropical surface singularities: Introduction

 \end{description} \item[(b)] If the circuit is of dimension $2$ (Cases (C) and (D) in Figure \ref{fig:circuits1}), the dual cell is an edge $E$.
-We have the following cases: \begin{description} \item[(b.1)] $E$ is dual to a triangle with vertices $m_a=(0,0,0)$, $m_c=(0,1,2)$ and $m_d=(0,2,1)$, i.e.\ $E$ is adjacent to three $2$-dimensional cells of $S$ (Case (C) in Figure \ref{fig:circuits1}).
-Each end vertex of $E$ is adjacent to four edges and six $2$-dimensional polyhedra, just as a smooth vertex. \item[\phantom{x}(b.1.1)] If $E$ is bounded, there can be a singularity at the midpoint of $E$ or at points which divide $E$ with the ratio $3:1$ (see Figure \ref{fig:b.1.1}).
-Also, if one end vertex $V$ of $E$ is dual to a pyramid $Q$ with the triangle as base and additional vertex $m_f$ with $x$-coordinate $3$, and if there is a vertex $V'$ adjacent to $V$ whose dual polytope is a pyramid with one face of $Q$ as base and additional vertex $m_e$ with $x$-coordinate $1$, there can be a singularity on $E$ whose distance to $V$ is (see Figure \ref{fig:b.1.1.4})
+We have the following cases: \begin{description} \item[(b.1)] The dual of $E$ is IUA-equivalent to a triangle with vertices $m_a=(0,0,0)$, $m_c=(0,1,2)$ and $m_d=(0,2,1)$, i.e.\ $E$ is adjacent to three $2$-dimensional cells of $S$ (Case (C) in Figure \ref{fig:circuits1}).
+Each end vertex of $E$ is adjacent to four edges and six $2$-dimensional polyhedra, just as a smooth vertex. \item[\phantom{x}(b.1.1)] $E$ is bounded and there is a singularity at the midpoint of $E$ or at points which divide $E$ with the ratio $3:1$ (see Figure \ref{fig:b.1.1}).
+Or, $E$ is unbounded and there is a singularity whose distance from the vertex of $E$ depends on six coefficients of the tropical polynomial (see Equation \eqref{eq:b.1.1.4} in Subsection \ref{subsubsec-eq}). \item[\phantom{x}(b.1.2)] A bounded edge $E$ admits finitely many (bounded or unbounded) extensions to a \emph{virtual edge} with a singularity at the positions described in (b.1.1) (see Figure \ref{fig:b.1.1.4}).
+(Subsection \ref{subsubsec-eq} explains the term virtual edge).

-\item[\phantom{x}(b.1.2)] If $E$ is unbounded, then the dual to its unique end vertex $V$ has to be a pyramid whose additional vertex has $x$-coordinate $3$, and there has to be a vertex $V'$ as above.
-The possible locations of singular points are as in (b.1.1) in this situation. \item[(b.2)] $E$ is dual to a quadrangle, i.e.\ adjacent to four $2$-dimensional cells of $S$ (Case (D) in Figure \ref{fig:circuits1}, see also Figure \ref{fig:b.2}). $E$ must be bounded and its end vertices are each adjacent to five edges and eight $2$-dimensional cells. $S$ contains a unique singular point which is the midpoint of $E$.
+\item[(b.2)] $E$ is dual to a quadrangle, i.e.\ adjacent to four $2$-dimensional cells of $S$ (Case (D) in Figure \ref{fig:circuits1}, see also Figure \ref{fig:b.2}). $E$ must be bounded and its end vertices are each adjacent to five edges and eight $2$-dimensional cells. $S$ contains a unique singular point which is the midpoint of $E$.